nevesnunes/aggregables/README.md

 Use cases:

-- Analyzing logs where we are not certain of which variables to observe
+- Analyzing logs where we are not certain of which variables to observe, but know a point in time to compare against (e.g. before an exception was thrown)

 Usage: